JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 The first step is to create your work directory.
 In this directory you will clone the JEDI code and all the files needed to build, test, and run JEDI and SkyLab.
-We call this directory ``JEDI_ROOT`` throughout this document.
+We call this directory :code:`JEDI_ROOT` throughout this document.

-The next step is to clone the code bundle to a local directory:
+The next step is to clone the code bundle to a local directory.
+To clone the publicly available repositories use:

 .. code-block:: bash